kunsergio117/miniproject1SergioGabrielJiaweiKun/README.md

 ### Dependencies

-* Describe any prerequisites, libraries, OS version, etc., needed before installing program.
-* This is the
-* List pip install instructions.

-### Installing

-* No installing required other than python and the relevant libraries mentioned above

-### Executing program

-* Run program and the output files will be PNG files under the folder: "charts"
-* If there is an error, please refer to the above required packages in order for the program to run smoothly.

-## Help
+* This version was developed using Python 3.12, and will run best in this version.
-Please confirm that the required modules are installed to use this program, which are contained in required.txt and listed here:
+* Please confirm that the required modules are installed to use this program, which are contained in required.txt and listed here:
 ```python
 contourpy==1.2.0